The Core Sessions 4-6 and Session 7

 The incorrect use of the term "posture" to describe the results of Rolfing can now be better understood.
 The Latin root of posture is "positus," meaning "to place, to put."
 Consequently, "good posture" usually implies the "placing" of the body into a position that is considered appropriate and balanced.
 The goal of the Rolf process in its sixth session, on the other hand, is to create a structure which rests on a well supported vertical core and demands a minimum effort to maintain while the person is standing.
 Rolfing, therefore, is concerned with the integration of human structures and not with old-fashioned notions about posture.

 The results of the sixth Rolfing session are generally dramatic and welcomed by clients.
 A sense of "bigness" and space are reported, as well as an ability to breathe through to the spine; that is, the spine appears to undulate during respiration in a wavelike motion.
 People who have decreased or eliminated chronic back pain through Rolfing usually point to the sixth session as pivotal in their progress.
-Others, who come suffering from anxiety, may also claim a great easing of emotional distress after this session.
+Others, who come suffering from anxiety, may also claim an easing of emotional distress after this session.

 The Seventh Session